Shrutikapedamkar/pizza-sales-report-using-PowerBI-and-SQL/README.md

 # Pizza Sales Report Using PowerBI and SQL
-Incorporating a dataset encompassing Pizza orders spanning from January 2015 to December 2015, our objective is to conduct an in-depth analysis of pivotal markers within the pizza sales dataset, thus unearthing invaluable perspectives into our business efficacy.
-Specifically, our focus revolves around deriving the subsequent metrics:
+Our goal is to undertake an in-depth study of key indicators within the pizza sales dataset using a dataset including pizza orders from January 2015 to December 2015 in order to uncover significant insights regarding company's performance.
+In particular, we concentrate on obtaining the following metrics:

 1. Aggregate Revenue
 2. Mean Order Value